matthewvale/RPSLib/README.md

 # Installation:
 Head to [Releases](https://github.com/matthewvale/RPSLib/releases) and grab the files you need.

-- **(DLL-only)** Install `RPS.dll` and `RPS.xml` by dropping the file into your project.
-Ideally in it's own unique folder.
-Simple!
-- **(Unity Package)** Install the RPSLib package by dropping `RPSLib.unitypackage` into your project.
-The package will always contain the latest `RPS.dll`, so no need to grab them if yo use the package, nor build the project unless you edit the source files.
-If you do edit the source and make a build, copy the `RPS.dll` and `RPS.xml` into your project, overriding the existing files.
+- **(Unity Package)** Install the RPSLib package by dropping `RPSLib.unitypackage` into your project and import everything.
+Yeah, _that_ easy.

 **Dependencies:**
 - Steamworks.NET (included in RPSLib.unitypackage)
-- Unity Localization package (please fetch this yourself)
+- You may get some `references not found` warnings, simply add the required libraries into `RPScore.asmdef`.
+One example is the Unity Localization package.

 # Usage:
 Within your code, you can access the DLL by simply typing `RPSLib.` and then the class you require, or by importing RPS at the top of your file with `using RPSLib;`.